 Divide into 12 equal-sized pieces of dough and on a lightly floured surface roll into a smooth ball.
 Cover with a towel and let sit for 30 minutes.

-- Refer to the cooking methods above, and prepare which element you will cook with.
+Refer to the cooking methods in blog post, and prepare which element you will cook with.
 I prefer the oven with a baking steel or a grill.

 Roll the dough balls into small circles - the larger the circle the more air there will be.
 Smaller circles will produce a more dense pita but still with a pocket.